CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     ```

     !!!
 Info "YAML files"
-        We are making the modifications into the `YAML` file so we can re-create the deployment afterwards.
-You can also add the files to a Git repository and commit every change so later the history and reasons of modifications is clear.
+        We are making the modifications into the `YAML` files so we can re-create the whole deployment afterwards.
+You can also add the files to a Git repository and commit every change so later the history and reasons of modifications are clear in the commit history.

 1. The deployment is not working, but for a different reason.
 Let's see why: